theupdateframework/pep-maximum-security-model/README.rst

 defined so as to allow the developer tools to decide how best to implement the release process and the management of keys and metadata.
-That is, the expected cryptographic key type and signature of the metadata that MUST be uploaded by developers to support End-to-End verification of distributions is delineated.
+That is, the expected cryptographic key type and signature of the metadata that MUST be uploaded by developers to support end-to-end verification of distributions is delineated.

 Rationale